RI POSSESSION WITH INTENT TO DELIVER MARIJUANA |

 (3) CULTIVATION OF MARIJUANA

-A neighbor reported a noise disturbance at an upstairs apartment.
+POLICE REPORT: A neighbor reported a noise disturbance at an upstairs apartment.
 Upon approaching the apartment door, the Police detected a strong odor of marijuana emanating from within the apartment.
 The Police knocked on the door and the Client opened the door in reply.
 When the door was opened, the Police observed marijuana and evidence of marijuana cultivation in plain view.
 The Police then entered the apartment and seized two mature marijuana plants, planting material, and other marijuana cultivation tools.
 The Client was charged with possession with intent to deliver marijuana, distribution of a controlled substance within a school zone, and cultivation of marijuana.

 RESULTS: